What Is Tamanu?

 Tamanu Oil for Healthy Skin

-Tamanu oil has been a favorite for centuries for use on the hair to increase fullness and on the skin for conditions such as acne, psoriasis and scars.
-It has also been a favored antibiotic ointment and a treatment to reduce inflammation.
+Tamanu oil has been a favorite for centuries for use on the hair to increase fullness and on the skin to reduce dryness and the appearance of scars.
+It has also been a favored antibiotic ointment and aid to reduce inflammation.

 Tamanu oil is rich in lactones, sterols and fatty acids, all recognized as healthy compounds.
 The beneficial properties of tamanu oil make it a treatment for a variety of skin ailments.